 If you thought the legalization of edibles would save the cannabis industry – think again.
-This morning’s news from HEXO Corp (TSX:HEXO) is yet another shot across the bow.
+This morning’s news from HEXO Corp (TSX:HEXO) is yet another shot across the bow, and Canadian stocks in the cannabis sector are getting hammered yet again.

 Hexo Corp (TSE:HEXO) drops guidance